 Vitamin C: Although some swear by vitamin C to boost immunity, studies have found that it doesn't have a consistent effect in preventing colds or helping people recover from them quickly.

-Multivitamins: As noted earlier, studies have found that not all multivitamins are created equally.
-Besides identifying that there isn't solid evidence of multivitamins reducing the risk of heart disease or stroke, another study actually found those who took multivitamins over the course of 20 years actually had a higher overall risk of death than those who didn't take any supplements.
+Multivitamins: Besides identifying that there isn't solid evidence of multivitamins reducing the risk of heart disease or stroke, another study actually found that postmenopausal women who took multivitamins over the course of 18 years had a higher overall risk of death than those who didn't take any supplements.
 Lester agrees that most don't need a multivitamin, as it's best to focus on the body's specific needs.

 While the topic is still widely up for debate, if you think you may be deficient in a vitamin or mineral, or you simply want to make sure you're doing all that you can to stay healthy, ask your doctor about what vitamins you should take.
 And if you already take supplements, it's important to keep in mind that they'll never replace a healthy diet and lifestyle when it comes to your long-term health.